onelharrison/basic-flask-app/README.md

 # basic-flask-app

 This repository is intended to be used as a teaching/learning aid.

-It contains a basic Flask web application, and learners are to complete the tasks outlined in the `todo` directory in the [prescribed order shown below](#todo).
+It contains a basic Flask web application and tasks in the `todo` directory that learners are to complete in the [prescribed order](#todo).

-This repo assumes you are using macOS or a variant of the GNU/Linux operating system.
+Learners are expected to complete the prescribed tasks using a Unix operating system such as macOS or a variant of the GNU/Linux operating system (e.g. Ubuntu).

 ## Getting started